 Tasty Tomato Tart

-This easy weeknight dinner is packed with lycopene and vitamin C to boost vision health.
+This easy weeknight dinner is packed with lycopene and vitamin C to boost vision health and add to senior nutrition.
 It’s similar enough to pizza that even picky eaters will try it — but it’s a total showstopper with fresh, colorful ingredients.

 1 sheet frozen puff pastry, thawed